INCLUSIVE DRAMA CLASSES

 Toni Grates, Founding Director

-Toni Grates is the Founding Director of The Travelling Stage; a company she started 22 years ago with a big dream, a hand-made poster and a laundry basket full of props.
-She spends much of her time creating and advocating for arts opportunities for young people.
+Toni Grates is the Founding Director of The Travelling Stage, a company she launched 24 years ago with a big dream, a hand-made poster, and a laundry basket full of props.
+Since then, she has dedicated her career to creating and advocating for accessible arts opportunities for young people, blending her passion for creativity with a deep commitment to community connection.

 Tanya Cochrane